 Susan D. Phillips

-Active in promoting excellence in academic programs and professional practice, she chairs the National Advisory Council for Institutional Quality and Integrity, developing recommendations to the United States Secretary of Education on matters of higher education institutional accreditation and quality assurance.
-Previously, she led the American Psychological Association Committee on Accreditation - one of the largest accrediting agencies in the nation.
+She has been active in promoting excellence in academic programs and professional practice, chairing the National Advisory Council for Institutional Quality and Integrity, and leading the American Psychological Association Committee on Accreditation.
 She has also worked with certification, accreditation, and licensing issues in her leadership of the Joint Designation Committee of the National Register/American Association of State and Provincial Psychology Boards, and was appointed by the New York State Board of Regents to their policy advisory group, the Professional Standards and Practices Board for Teaching.
-She is a fellow of the American Psychological Association, a licensed psychologist, and was named the 1998 Distinguished Psychologist by the Psychological Association of Northeastern New York.
-She serves on a number of executive boards of professional development organizations in the region, and received the National School Development Council Cooperative Leadership Award of 2004.
+Her work in the education and training of psychologists was recognized by the Council of Counseling Psychology Training Programs in the 2009 Lifetime Contribution to Education and Training in Counseling Psychology.